 The power of nature: Working in favor of feed cost optimization

 Across the globe, the increase in feed costs has created a worrying scenario for companies that depend on animal production.
 In the last few months, the price of the two primary commodities for producing feeds for farm animals, soybeans and corn, has increased dramatically following the firm demand for these grains in the international market.
 As a result, the direct impact on the cost of feed has risen by between 40 and 60%, compared to the same period in the previous year.
 This depends on the species and country where the feed is produced.
-Get to know in this article on how phytogenics can be beneficial in improving feed efficiency to reduce formulation costs.
+Get to know in this article on how phytogenics can be beneficial for feed cost optimization.

 Seeking a way out of the feed cost increase